Tohoku, Honshu's Great Northeast

 After Geibikei, you will head to Chuson-ji World Heritage Temple.
 The Konjikido is particularly notable as the only 12th-century structure to have survived in its original form here at Chuson-ji.
 This small hall is dedicated to Amida Nyorai (the Buddha of Infinite Light) and, except for the roof, is decadently plastered with gold leaf both inside and out.

 While in this area rich with history, you will also visit the World Heritage temples of Motsu-ji and Takkokuno-iwa and the Jodo-teien Japanese garden.

 Stay overnight in Hanamaki Onsen Town.
 With medicinal hot spring waters of great repute and mountain scenery straight out of a painting, it is one of the best onsens in Tohoku.

 Suggested dinner: Traditional local cuisine and sake at your ryokan (Japanese inn)

-After a delicious breakfast at your ryokan in Hanamaki Onsen, today, you’ll head for Akita prefecture by chartered car.
-The route will take us alongside Towada Hachimantai National Park on our way to Akita prefecture.
+After a delicious breakfast at your ryokan in Hanamaki Onsen, you’ll head for Akita Prefecture by chartered car.
+The route will take you alongside Towada Hachimantai National Park.

-A highlight of today will be our visit what is sometimes called “Little Kyoto,” Kakunodate.
-It is an old castle town and known both for its historic samurai houses and the beautiful blossoming cherry trees which surround them, with peak blossom season being from mid-April to the beginning of May.
+A highlight of today will be our visit to Kakunodate, which is sometimes called “Little Kyoto.”
+This old castle town is known both for its historic samurai houses and beautiful blossoming cherry trees.
+(Peak blossom season is from mid-April to the beginning of May.)

 Suggested Lunch: Akita specialty dish Inaniwa Udon